mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 ---
 I know this blog is mainly an engineering blog, but this is something I struggled to learn and thought blogging my findings would be helpful for my friends who want to learn about their investments or evaluate and compare offers.

 The following are a result of my findings after an hour long phone call with Fidelity representitive.
 I opened the chat section in my browser and asked to speak with someone.
 They gave me a phone number.
-I was waiting on the line for about 7-8 minutes.
-I had an hour long great conversation.
-And they're available Monday - Sunday til midnight EST. After 3 yrs of being an employee I finally got answers.
+And they're available Monday - Sunday til midnight EST. I was waiting on the line for about 7-8 minutes.
+I had an hour long great conversation + along with some follow up questions with some friends.
+After 3 yrs of being an employee I finally got answers.
 Please note I made some changes to the actual numbers.
 The screenshots are just for demonstration purposes.

 So at my company, I get:
 - Restricted Stock options (RSU or RS)